dotnet/designs/accepted/2023/feature-switch-attributes.md

 - Teach the ILLink Roslyn Analyzer about the substitution XML

   We don't want to teach the analyzer to read the substitution XML.
 The analyzer is the first interaction that users typically have with trimming and AOT warnings.
 This should not be burdened by the XML format.
-Even if we did teach the analyzer about the XML, it would not solve the problem because the analyzer must not globally assume that `IsDynamicCodeSupported` is false as ILCompiler does.
+Even if we did teach the analyzer about the XML, it would not solve the problem; for example, the analyzer must not globally assume that `IsDynamicCodeSupported` is false as ILCompiler does.

 - Define a model with the full richness of the supported OS platform attributes